 Mrs. Mamitu is able to earn an average annual income of 9600 Ethiopian Birr from the sale of the fruits and crops (about 181 USD).

 Seeing what she once thought was bare land produce so much, she decided to share her knowledge and encourage fellow farmers to adopt home gardening as it is less labor-intensive and time-consuming.

-She has established a fruit orchard on her 0.9 ha of land and grows a variety of high-value fruits, cash crops, and multipurpose trees.
+She has established a fruit orchard on her 0.9 hectares of land and grows a variety of high-value fruits, cash crops, and multipurpose trees.

 “I didn’t expect good results.
-But this time, I’ve been growing fruits for my own consumption as well as selling them at the market.
+But now, I’ve been growing fruits for my own consumption as well as selling them at the market.
 Furthermore, selling the fruits covered my home expenses, allowing me to keep my household assets from being sold.”

 Home gardening (fruit orchard) has triggered a mindset change as farmers like Mamitu are able to witness positive changes in their landscape.
 With the additional income from the sale of the fruits and the nutritional benefits that come with it, communities are now motivated to adopt these regreening practices.

 The Regreening Africa Programme is a five- and half-year programme (2017-2023) funded by the European Union that seeks to improve livelihoods, food and nutritional security, resilience to climate change, and ecosystem services through evergreen agriculture.
 In Ethiopia, the programme is implemented by a consortium of international NGOs, including Catholic Relief Services (CRS) as the country lead and World Vision Ethiopia (WVE) as implementing partners to World Agroforestry (ICRAF).